-This housing co-op thing sounds great!
-How might you start one?
-There are many paths toward establishing a new community and controlling your housing through cooperation, but these are the key steps you will need to get started.
-For more assistance with your particular project, use the form below to contact us.
+There are many paths toward establishing a new community and controlling your housing through cooperation, but below are the key steps you will need to get started.

 How to get started

 A housing co-op exists to meet the shared needs of its members.
 The first step is to identify what needs you and your community have that are not being well met by the currently available housing.
 Do you need cheaper rent?
 More flexible terms?
 Control of your space?
 A big old garden?
 Housing security?
 Write down your vision for a housing arrangement that meets the needs of your community.
 Be bold and honest.
 The sky is the limit, but the ground is where you build from.

 A co-op allows a group of people to meet their shared needs together when they could not do so separately.
 Share your vision and find the people that want to be a part of it.
 Recruitment is not just about finding people who like your idea, but people who are willing and able to participate in an egalitarian team and to do the work of creating a new organization.

 As new people join the group, the goals and priorities of the co-op will need to adapt to the changing basket of the shared needs of the people in the group.
 Revisit, refine, and grow your vision.

 Once you’ve got the band together, it’s time to start making tangible plans.
 Your plans will necessarily change and evolve over time.
 You won’t have all the answers.
 Start writing down plans to make a framework for figuring out what is possible.